 2.7.1 Pits & Paddock: Competitors must ensure that the Motorsport UK, Circuit Management and Organising Club Safety Regulations are complied with at all times.
 In addition, any paddock plan issued by the Organisers must be complied with and the minimum amount of space should be used when setting up.

-2.7.2 Pit lane: The outer lane or lanes are to be kept unobstructed to allow safe passage of cars at all times.
+2.7.2 Pit Lane: The outer lane or lanes are to be kept unobstructed to allow safe passage of cars at all times.
 The onus shall be on all Drivers to take all due care and respect the pit lane speed limits.
-No-one under the age of 16 is permitted access to the pit lane unless they are the holder of a Motorsport UK Junior Race licence
+No-one under the age of 16 is permitted access to the pit lane unless they are the holder of a Motorsport UK Junior Race licence.

 2.7.3 Refuelling: May only be carried out in accordance with the Motorsport UK General Regulations, the Organising Club Regulations, Circuit Management Regulations and the SRs or Final Instructions issued for each Circuit/Meeting.